Sometimes insights come to me in odd ways!

 Me!
 I changed!
 I’m healing emotionally.
 I’m unblocking and reconnecting with my emotions.
 It wasn’t the violence that made me sick.
 It was the emotional blockage.
 And the sickness was a inner calling to free my sensitivity.

 Sensitive people are emotional healers.
 To help others heal emotionally, we need to be able to deal with everything that makes our emotions go wild.
-So, we might not like violence, but we are darn capable to deal with it.
+So, we might not like violence, but we are darn capable of dealing with it.

 Our sensible being is our strength!
 To connect with that strength, we need to feel good and bad emotions; we need to know how to go through our good and bad moments.
 This way we’ll connect with our inner self and our higher self.
 Just then, we’ll be able to help others to go through their own inner growth!